Tiesson History, Family Crest & Coats of Arms

 The surname Tiesson was first found in Northumberland where they held a family seat from early times, where the name originally was Tesson, one of the most powerful families in Normandy seated at Angouleme.
 Their history is French more than Viking and they distinguished themselves against the Saracens in 725.

 They were later seated at Anjou and Raoul Tesson the first Lord of Cingueleiz led 120 knights at Val-Des-Dunes in 1047.
 Gilbert Tesson, his brother, obtained the barony of Alnwick from King Edward the Confessor, England's Saxon King, and was killed at the Battle of Hastings, fighting on the Saxon side.

 Early History of the Tiesson family

-Another 163 words (12 lines of text) covering the years 1309, 1651, 1708 and 1680 are included under the topic Early Tiesson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tiesson research.
+Another 82 words (6 lines of text) covering the years 1309, 1651, 1708 and 1680 are included under the topic Early Tiesson History in all our PDF Extended History products and printed products wherever possible.

 Tiesson Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Tyson, Tesson, Tewson, Tiuson, Tison, Dyson and many more.

 Early Notables of the Tiesson family (pre 1700)